-To produce glycoengineered VRC01 antibodies (VRC01 Δ XF), the N. benthamiana Δ XF plant line(Strasser et al., 2008) was used for agroinfiltration.
-To generate the galactosylated glycovariant (VRC01{Gal}), the Δ XF N. benthamiana plants were additionally co-infiltrated with agrobacteria containing pST plasmid with human β 1,4-galactosyltransferase (GalT) (Strasser et al., 2009).
-Vacuum infiltrated leaves were harvested at 6 days post-infection.
-Antibodies were extracted in 100 mM Tris buffer pH 8.0, 150 mM NaCl and purified using a Protein A-Agarose (Sigma, USA) column, eluting antibodies with 0.1 M glycine-HCl pH 2.7 into 1M Tris-HCl pH 9.0 neutralising buffer.
-Purified samples were dialysed into PBS with Slide-A-Lyzer Cassettes (molecular cut-off 3.5 kDa; Thermo scientific, USA) and stored under nitrogen in glass HPLC tubes with septum (10mm PP Screw Cap, Fisher Scientific).
+Expression vectors pEAQ-HT-DEST3 containing heavy and light genes were introduced into two different Agrobacterium tumefaciens strains: GV3101:pMP90 was used for the heavy-chain construct and LBA4404 for the light-chain construct.
+Agrobacteria were grown overnight at 28 °C in YENB medium with 50 $\mu$ g/ mL rifampicin and appropriate antibiotics to select for helper plasmid and expression vector.
+For infiltration, bacteria were resuspended in 0.1 mm acetosyringone (Santa Cruz Biotechnology), 0.01 mm MES (Sigma, Poole, UK) and 0.01 mm MgCl2 (VWR International, UK) to a final $\mathsf{OD}{600}$ of 0.2.
+Vacuum infiltration of N. benthamiana leaves was performed as previously described (Kapila et al., 1997), using 4-week-old plants and applying vacuum for 1 min at 100 mbar.
+To produce glycoengineered VRC01 antibodies (VRC01 $\Delta$ XF), the N. benthamiana $\Delta$ XF plant line (Strasser et al., 2008) was used for agroinfiltration.
+To generate the galactosylated glycovariant (VRC01Gal), the $\Delta XF$ N. benthamiana plants were additionally co-infiltrated with agrobacteria containing pST plasmid with human ß1,4-galactosyltransferase (GalT) (Strasser et al., 2009).
+Vacuum infiltrated leaves were harvested at 6 days postinfection.
+Antibodies were extracted in 100 mm Tris buffer (pH 8.0) and 150 mm NaCl and purified using a Protein A-Agarose (Sigma) column, eluting antibodies with 0.1 M glycine-HCl (pH 2.7) into 1 M Tris-HCl (pH 9.0) neutralizing buffer.
+Purified samples were dialysed into PBS with Slide-A-Lyzer Cassettes (molecular cut-off 3.5 kDa; Thermo Scientific, Waltham, MA, USA) and stored under nitrogen in glass HPLC tubes with septum (10 mm PP Screw Cap; Fisher Scientific, Loughborough, UK).

-For cell assays, the concentration of full-size antibodies was calculated using densitometry analysis of identified IgG band on Coomassie stained SDS-PAGE gels.
-Standard curves for known concentrations of bovine serum albumin and another plant derived IgG antibody (P2G12) were generated using the BCA Protein assay and VRC01 concentration values were interpolated from nonlinear regression fit using second order polynomial (quadratic) equation.
+For cell assays, the concentration of full-size antibodies was calculated using densitometry analysis of identified IgG band on Coomassie-stained SDS-PAGE gels.
+Standard curves for known concentrations of bovine serum albumin and another plant-derived IgG antibody (P2G12) were generated using the BCA Protein assay, and VRC01 concentration values were interpolated from nonlinear regression fit using second-order polynomial (quadratic) equation.

-In the experiment to control antibody oxidation during processing and storage, $VRC01{WT}$ was expressed in the same way except that antibodies were extracted using PBS (pH 7.4) with or without 10 mM sodium metabisulfite.
+In the experiment to control antibody oxidation during processing and storage, $VRC01{WT}$ was expressed in the same way except that antibodies were extracted using PBS (pH 7.4) with or without 10 mm sodium metabisulfite.

-LC-ESI-MS confirmation of glycoengineering.
+LC-ESI-MS confirmation of glycoengineering

-Following separation by SDS-PAGE under reducing conditions, heavy chain bands were excised, Salkylated with iodoacetamide and digested with sequencing grade modified trypsin (Promega).
-Fragments were eluted from the gel with 50% (vol/vol) acetonitrile and loaded on a BioBasic C18 column (BioBasic-18, 150 x 0.32 mm, 5 μ m, Thermo Scientific) using 65 mM ammonium formiate buffer as the aqueous solvent.
-A gradient from 5% B (B: 100% acetonitrile) to 32% B in 45 min was applied at a flow rate of 6 μ L/min, followed by a 15 min gradient from 32% B to 75% B that facilitates elution of large peptides.
-Detection was performed with a QTOF MS (Bruker maXis 4G) equipped with the standard ESI source in positive ion, data dependent mode (= switching to MSMS mode for eluting peaks).
-MS-scans were recorded (range: 300-2000 Da) and the 6 highest peaks were selected for fragmentation.
-Instrument calibration was performed using an ESI calibration mixture (Agilent).
+Following separation by SDS-PAGE under reducing conditions, heavy-chain bands were excised, S-alkylated with iodoacetamide and digested with sequencing-grade modified trypsin (Promega, Southampton, UK).
+Fragments were eluted from the gel with 50% (vol/vol) acetonitrile and loaded on a BioBasic C18 column (BioBasic-18, 150 $\times$ 0.32 mm, 5 $\mu$ m; Thermo Scientific) using 65 mm ammonium formate buffer as the aqueous solvent.
+A gradient from 5% B (B: 100% acetonitrile) to 32% B in 45 min was applied at a flow rate of 6 μL/min, followed by a 15-min gradient from 32% B to 75% B that facilitates elution of large peptides.
+Detection was performed with a QTOF MS (Bruker maXis 4G) equipped with the standard ESI source in positive-ion, data-dependent mode (=switching to MSMS mode for eluting peaks).
+MS scans were recorded (range: 300-2000 Da), and the 6 highest peaks were selected for fragmentation.
+Instrument calibration was performed using an ESI calibration mixture (Agilent, Santa Clara, CA, USA).
 Results were evaluated using Data Analysis 4.0 (Bruker).
 Co-eluting glycopeptide peaks were identified by their exact mass.

-FcyR binding kinetics and affinity measurements.
+FcyR binding kinetics and affinity measurements